The Links Effect

 Pitch 1 - 50m

 A fantastic slab line alternatively know as "Sleeping Boy Catches No Fish" that is well worth climbing in its own right.
 Quite technical for the grade with less than positive slopey holds, so you have to rely on your footwork.
 Crux is getting to the first bolt (a little harder than 5.10a/18 in my opinion).
 Wonderful views and nice exposure with the valley dropping off below you.
-Well bolted around the hard moves, but gets quite run out in the middle (up to 8m) when you cross some easier ground.
+Well bolted around the hard moves, but gets quite run out in the middle when you cross some easier ground.
 Not a pitch to lead if you are not solid at the grade.
 Top out at a large ledge with bushes for a relaxed belay.

 Pitch 2 - 35m

 A stunning traverse, probably the best pitch of the route.
-Clip a couple of bolts as you move away from the belay, then boldly drop over the edge into a super exposed steep corner.
+Clip a couple of bolts as you move away from the belay, then boldly drop over the edge into a super exposed corner with 50+m of air below you.
 Relish the exposure and make your way up the rising traverse.
 Keep on the rising traverse for 5 bolts until the roof finishes.
 Don't follow random lines of bolts or you may end up on a 21 or 24 with hideous rope drag, and worse still some of these lines are not finished yet and go nowhere!
 The moral of the story is not to just blindly follow the bolts.
 After the roof ends, head up through some sloper covered bulges and a few more bolts to the next belay.
 Beware if you fall off on the rising traverse (leading or seconding) you may end up hanging in empty space unable to get back on the wall.
 I advise you take a couple of prussicks or equivalent to get back on the wall.

 Pitch 3 (15m)